Novecento Italiano: History

 Despite official patronage, Novecento art did not always have an easy ride in Fascist Italy.
 Mussolini was personally uninterested in art and divided official support among various groups so as to keep artists on the side of the regime.
 Opening the exhibition of Novecento art in 1923 he declared that “it is far from my idea to encourage anything like a state art.
 Art belongs to the domain of the individual.
 The state has only one duty: not to undermine art, to provide humane conditions for artists, to encourage them from the artistic and national point of view."
 The movement was in competition with other pro-Fascist movements, especially Futurism and the regionalist Strapaese movement.
 Novecento Italiano also met outright opposition.
 Achille Starace, the General Secretary of the Fascist Party, attacked it in the Fascist daily press and there was virulent criticism of its “un-Italian" qualities by artists and critics.

 In the 1930s, a group of professors and students at the Accademia di Brera established an opposition group to Novecento Italiano.
-Among them was the director of the academy Aldo Carpi, and students Afro, Aldo Badoli, Aldo Bergolli, Renato Birolli, Bruno Cassinari, Cherchi, Alfredo Chighine, Grosso, Renato Guttuso, Dino Lanaro, Giuseppe Migneco, Mantica, Ennio Morlotti, Aligi Sassu, Ernesto Treccani, Italo Valenti, and Emilio Vedova (and later Giuseppe Ajmone and Ibrahim Kodra), with participation from Trento Longaretti, who wasn't involved in the foundational discussions because he returned to his hometown Treviglio by train after classes.
+Among them was the director of the academy Aldo Carpi, and students Afro, Aldo Badoli, Aldo Bergolli, Renato Birolli, Bruno Cassinari, Cherchi, Alfredo Chighine, Grosso, Renato Guttuso, Dino Lanaro, Giuseppe Migneco, Mantica, Ennio Morlotti, Aligi Sassu, Ernesto Treccani, Italo Valenti, and Emilio Vedova (and later Giuseppe Ajmone and Ibrahim Kodra), with participation from Trento Longaretti, who was not involved in the foundational discussions because he returned to his hometown Treviglio by train after classes.
 This movement became known as Corrente, which also published a magazine by that name.
 By 1939, a famous editorial in the magazine stated the group's opposition to fascism, Novecento Italiano, and Futurism.

 The unity of the group depended much on Sarfatti and it weakened in her absence from Milan.
 When she was distanced from Mussolini, in part due to the anti-Semitic ordinances of 1938, the group fell apart and was formally disbanded in 1943.